 CRT wants to be the preferred partner for municipalities, regions and national actors in creating new insights and new solutions for business and tourism development in peripheral areas and on islands in Denmark.

 We promise each other and our business partners to perform careful change.
 Careful because we are trustworthy and respectful.
 Change because we make a difference.
-We are trustworthy because we are scientists we follow and we do things properly.
-We are respectful because we listen, we are open to the professionalism and knowledge of others, and we are committed.
+We are trustworthy because we are scientists, we keep track and we do things properly.
+We are respectful because we listen, we are open to the professionalism and knowledge of others and we are committed.
 We change because we dare to try something new and different, we dare to suggest what needs to be done and we can back it up.

-The research strategy includes four themes based on existing and expected future areas of competence and knowledge of societal needs, which at the same time constitute a market potential.
+The research strategy includes four themes based on existing and expected future areas of competence and knowledge of societal needs, which at the same time constitutes a market potential.